MonoForce: Self-supervised Learning of Physics-informed Model for Predicting Robot-terrain Interaction: THEORY

-One extreme option is to predict the 3D force vectors $\mathbf{f}_i$ directly by the terrain encoder, but we decided to enforce additional prior assumptions to reduce the risk of overfitting.
-These prior assumptions stem from a common intuition from interactions with flexible objects.
-In particular, we assume that magnitude of the force that the terrain is exerting on point $\mathbf{p}_i\in \mathcal{P}$ is proportionally increasing with the deformation of the terrain.
-Consequently, the terrain encoder does not directly predict the force, but it rather predicts the height of the terrain at which the force starts acting on the robot body $h\in\mathbb{R}$, and the scalar value $e\in\mathbb{R}^+$ that generates force $e\Delta h$ proportional to the robot-terrain penetration $\Delta h$.
-We understand the quantity $e$ as an equivalent of elasticity from Hooke's spring model.
+~ One extreme option is to predict the 3D force vectors $\mathbf{f}_i$ directly by the convolutional network, but we decided to enforce additional prior assumptions to reduce the risk of overfitting.
+These prior assumptions are based on common intuition from the contact dynamics of flexible objects.
+In particular, we assume that the magnitude of the force that the terrain exerts on the point $\mathbf{p}_i\in \mathcal{P}$ increases proportionally to the deformation of the terrain.
+Consequently, the network does not directly predict the force, but rather predicts the height of the terrain $h\in\mathbb{R}$ at which the force begins to act on the robot body and the stiffness of the terrain $e\in\mathbb{R}^+$.
+We understand the quantity $e$ as an equivalent of the spring constant from Hooke's spring model.
+Given the stiffness of the terrain and the point of the robot that penetrated the terrain by $\Delta h$, the reaction force is calculated $e\cdot \Delta h$.

-Since such force, without any additional damping, would lead to an infinite bumping of the robot on the terrain, we also introduce a robot-terrain damping coefficient $d\in\mathbb{R}^+$, which similarly reduces the force proportionally to the velocity of the point being in contact with the terrain.
+Since such a force, without any additional damping, would lead to an ethernal bumping of the robot on the terrain, we also introduce a robot-terrain damping coefficient $d\in\mathbb{R}^+$, which similarly reduces the force proportionally to the velocity of the point that is in contact with the terrain.